babashka/cli/README.md

 Not a positive number: 0
 ```

-A `:validate` can also be a set, whose members are the allowed values.
-The set
+Use a set-valued `:validate` to restrict allowed values.
+The values are sorted in
-then doubles as the [completion](#completing-option-values) candidates and is
+`--help`, [completion](#completing-option-values) and validation errors:
-listed in `--help` and in the error:

 ``` clojure
 (cli/parse-args ["--env" "qa"] {:spec {:env {:validate #{"dev" "staging" "prod"}}}})